poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 - Elasticbeanstalk not suitable for single long running process.

 __Simple Storage Service (S3)__

+- You no longer have to randomize prefix naming for performance, as previously recommended, and can use sequential date-based naming for your prefixes.

 - Cross region replication requires versioning to be enabled on both source and destination buckets.